 Sometimes I like to crochet for change of pace from knitting.
 I prefer the version with more pronounced ribbing.
 Looks nice in even the most inexpensive cotton yarn.
 Result is a thicker, more substantial cloth – well suited for dishes.
 (Shown in a worsted weight dishcloth cotton.)

 Love this seed stitch bordered one.
 Has a sophisticated look.
 I think it is best done in a smoother, higher end yarn or a mercerized cotton.
 (Shown in mercerized cotton.)

 Fun to do a different shape!
 (Shown in a worsted weight dishcloth cotton.)

 Shown in the pattern with a contrast stripe for a vintage cloth look.
 I prefer to do it in a solid color yarn.
 (Shown in mercerized cotton.)

-I adapted this pattern to a washcloth size.
+I adapted this pattern from a baby burp cloth to a washcloth size.
+It appears in the book Mason-Dixon Knitting.
 Love the slip-stitch pattern.
 I’ve done a few of these!
 (Shown in KnitPicks CotLin yarn.
 Love this yarn!
 Cotton and linen blend.)

 Anyone have any other go-to washcloth or dishcloth patterns?
 Love to get some more ideas!

 This post includes affiliate links.
 To learn more about our affiliate relationship please click on the “About” page below the header.